szabgab/slides/python-programming/basic.md

 * An **editor** where we can write in a language.
 * A **compiler or interpreter** that can translate our text to the language of the computer.

+{aside}
+In order to write and run a program you basically need two things.
+A text editor in which you can write the program and a compiler or interpreter that can translate this program to the computer.
+{/aside}

 ## The source (code) of Python
 {id: the-source-of-python}

 * [Python](https://www.python.org/)

 ## Python 2 vs. Python 3